chessire-cat/pieces/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the [MIT License](LICENSE).

-The original graphics which are available under multiple licenses.
-They are used under the 3-clause BSD licensein this package.
-Please see the file ORIGINAL-GRAPHICS-LICENSE.
+The original graphics are available under multiple licenses.
+They are used under the 3-clause BSD license in this package.
+Please see the [original license](ORIGINAL-GRAPHICS-LICENSE).